 Consideration of basic understandings of racism in the United States in terms of their basic views of American values.
 Writing intensive.
 Every year.
-This course may also be counted as an "L" course.

 RELI -177R.
 Religious Perspectives on Contemporary Moral Issues.
 4 semester hours.

 Introduction to basic moral concepts in Judaism and Christianity and their application to issues such as lying; sexuality and procreation; abortion; euthanasia; genetic engineering; human rights; war, terrorism and nuclear deterrence; equality and gender; justice in access to health care; and environmental ethics.
 Some sections are writing intensive.
 Every year.